Skip to content

 3. Start a Prometheus container

-Start a Prometheus container with the following command and specify to use the user-defined configuration file in the previous step:/Users/test/deploy/prometheus/prometheus.yaml
+Start a Prometheus container with the following command, mounting the configuration file from the previous step (/Users/test/deploy/prometheus/prometheus.yaml):

 $ docker run --name prometheus \